A Three-groups Non-local Model for Combining Heterogeneous Data Sources to Identify Genes Associated with Parkinson's Disease: Simulations

-For the reference methods, we control for multiple comparisons using the local false discovery rate (lFDR) adjustment \citep{Efron_2001}.
-We chose local false discovery rate over similar adjustment methods because its interpretation makes it nearly directly comparable with posterior probabilities that result from Bayesian selection procedures.
-Specifically, the lFDR can be interpreted as the probability of a gene belonging to the null group conditional on the value of its test statistic \citep{Efron_2001}.
+We control for multiple comparisons in the conventional methods using the local false discovery rate (lFDR) \citep{Efron_2001}.
+We chose lFDR over similar adjustment methods because of the comparable interpretation to posterior probabilities that result from Bayesian selection procedures.
+Specifically, the lFDR can be interpreted as the probability of a gene belonging to the null group conditional on the value of its test statistic.
+Additional comments concerning lFDR (including the odd clustering around 0.75 in Figure~\ref{fig:one_run}\subref{subfig:Combined_one_run}) are given in Section 5.3 of the Supplementary Materials.

 As an illustration, Figures \ref{fig:GWAS_one_run} and \ref{fig:one_run} show the posterior probability of inclusion in the null group for each gene, from a single simulated dataset.
 Each dot represents a gene, and its height represents the posterior probability of being in the null group.
-The black dots are true null genes, and the colored dots are true non-null genes.
+The colored dots are true non-null genes, and the black dots are true null genes.
 The three-groups model further generates posterior probabilities of being in the beneficial and deleterious groups (not shown).
-Figures \ref{fig:GWAS_one_run} and \ref{fig:one_run} give some idea of how well each of the methods separates null from non-null genes.
-We investigate this more formally by considering performance across the 250 simulated joint datasets.
+These figures give some idea of how well each of the methods separates null from non-null genes.
+We investigate this more formally by considering performance across the 300 simulated joint datasets.
+Boxplots of run times for individual simulations are given in Section 5.8 of the Supplementary Materials.

 We assess the simulations using a variety of performance metrics.
-Each metric is computed on each model for each simulated dataset, and then the models are compared using boxplots of the aforementioned metrics.
+Each metric is computed on each model for each simulated dataset, and then the models are compared using boxplots of those metrics (further discussion of the metrics is in Section 5.1 of the Supplementary Materials).
 This allows us to consider the performance of each model across the many simulated datasets, which aids in understanding variability.
-First, we consider the log score and Brier score \citep{Gneiting_2007}, oriented so that smaller values correspond to better performance (Figure \ref{fig:proper_scoring}).
-These are both proper scoring rules which have attractive theoretical properties \citep{Gneiting_2007}.
-Both scores reward correct classifications more when they are made with higher confidence, and conversely penalize incorrect classifications more when they are made with higher confidence.
+First, we consider two proper scoring rules with attractive properties; the log score and Brier score \citep{Gneiting_2007}, oriented so that smaller values correspond to better performance (Figure \ref{fig:proper_scoring}).
+Both reward correct classifications more when they are made with higher confidence, and conversely penalize incorrect classifications more when they are made with higher confidence.